brothertoad/notes/media.md

 ### Music and other audio
 - BBC Radio adaptations of Lord Peter Wimsey
+- Sly And The Family Stone - Everyday People and Dance To The Music and Stand
+- Four Seasons - Walk Like A Man and Sherry and Big Girls Don't Cry and Dawn and Rag Doll
+- Frankie Valli - Can't Take My Eyes Off You and My Eyes Adored You
+- Lulu - To Sir With Love studio version
+- Five Man Electrical Band - Signs
+- Cream
+- Johnny Rivers - Hey Joe
 - Elvis - Burning Love
 - Gavin Rossdale and All Too Much - Hush
 - All Too Much and Matthew Sweet - Ghosts Of Girlfriends Past